Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 In our sample project you'll find the ADR examples in the folder `src/docs/adr`.

 With the yaml files ingested by jQAssistant we can then write concepts and constraints targeting those nodes.
-Finally we can include all ADR documentation files in the architecture design desciions document.
+Finally we can include all ADR documentation files in the architecture design decisions document.

 So this is the concept: